bombo82/bombopad/schematics/v0.3/BOM.md

   (S11 and S12) instead.
 - **Switches**: S11 and S12 can be either the integrated push-buttons of the encoders or two standard Kailh Choc v1 switches if no encoders are used.
+- **Microcontroller**:
-- **Microcontroller**: For wired use, use a Pro Micro (USB-C recommended).
-For wireless use, use a Nice!Nano.
+    - Use a Pro Micro for wired setups (USB-C recommended):
+        - MCU with `ATmega32U4` processor is fully tested and regularly used.
+        - MCU with `RP2040` processor is verified and works fine, but not exhaustively tested.
+    - Use a Nice!Nano for wireless setups.
 - **Diodes**: Any 1N4148 diode will work.
 Diodes can be SMD (SOD-123 package) or through-hole.

 ## License